DKISTDC/level2/DEVLOG.md

 - [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
 Because it's still in the Transferring step, but it is no longer transferring.
 Somebody should update the status.
 Maybe fixed?
 - [ ] Stuart: nice to see units on dataset page

+## TODO:
+- [ ] Republish: save Inversion to metadata key error, need update?

-## Nov 6
+## Fri, Nov 7
+- [x] Verify Blanca profile output wavelength reference values
+- [ ] Relax Calcium qualification
+- [ ] Globus downloads - use links instead of tracked downloads
 - [ ] Han: warnings for narrow spectral ranges.
 Highlight wav min / max in red?
+- [x] Identify missing spectral lines when imported

+## Nov 6
+- [x] Big refactor of Spectral Line
 - [x] Han: report bad data to L1, ILFBSO - the continuum is all messed up.
-- [ ] Han: fix Globus error: invalid token.
+- --- Han: fix Globus error: invalid token.
 He was downloading?
-- [ ] Republish: save Inversion to metadata key error, need update?
+Nope, see above, get rid of downloads

 ## Tue, Oct 27